Anmeet/Driva-test/README.md

 ## About The Project

 This Project is a Personal and Loan-related Details Recorder and Calculator through a multi-step form.
-It includes the feature such as User can provide their Persoanl and Loan Details through a multi-step form.
+It includes the feature such as User can provide their Personal and Loan Details through a multi-step form.
 After the form is submitted, server will process Loan information and provide the  Loan offers from multiple lenders based on the submitted details.

 ## How to Run the Project